-Inclusion Moves began as a consultancy, but today it serves as a platform to share my ongoing work and lifelong commitment to creating systems and communities where everyone can participate equally.
+Inclusion Moves began as a consultancy, and it still operates as such should that be what partners want, but today it serves as so much more, including as a platform to share my ongoing work and lifelong commitment to creating systems and communities where everyone can participate equally.
 My lived experience of disability informs everything I do and continues to shape my mission to drive meaningful, lasting change across all facets of diversity and inclusion.

 I bring lived experience, policy influence, and frontline leadership together to drive real inclusion—not just talk.
 From gold-medal performance on the world stage to shaping national accessibility standards, I help organisations move beyond compliance to create cultures where every person is valued, empowered, and included.